MZAWeb/capsule-create-gist/README.md

 -----------

 1. Connect with GitHub from a settings screen in the admin so the Gists are created under your username
-2. Mess with the content so the Gist looks nicer.
-(Transform to GitHub's markup)

 Screenshots